simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 This command restarts the Name Service Cache Daemon (nscd), which is responsible for DNS caching on non-systemd Linux distributions.

-It's worth noting that the steps provided here are general guidelines, and the specific commands or methods might differ slightly based on the operating system version or distribution you are using.
-Clearing the DNS cache can help resolve certain DNS-related issues, but it's important to note that it won't fix all network connectivity problems.
+Worth noting: the steps provided here are general guidelines, and the specific commands or methods might differ slightly based on the operating system version or distribution you are using.
+Clearing the DNS cache can help resolve certain DNS-related issues, but note that it won't fix all network connectivity problems.

 ## How the Root DNS System Works